-Mini-split air conditioners have been around for decades, but are just gaining popularity.
-They offer the benefits of a central air conditioning system without the need for all the expensive and difficult-to-install ductwork.
+Ductless air conditioners have been around for decades, but are becoming more and more popular.
+They offer the benefits of a central AC system without the need for all the expensive and difficult-to-install ductwork.

 - Quiet.
 The noisier condenser unit is located outside your home.

-- Install anywhere.
-Small enough to be installed anywhere (rather than just exterior walls).
+- Size and style options.
+Ductless systems are small enough to be installed anywhere (rather than just exterior walls).
 If you don’t want to look at the indoor unit, in-ceiling mounted units are also available.

 - Requires professional installation.
 Refrigerant tubing and electric wiring must be run through the walls of your home.

 Stuck choosing between the two cooling systems?
 Ask yourself these questions